Backblaze/b2-sdk-python/doc/source/api/account_info.rst

    .. hint::

-      Usage of this class is appropriate for interactive applications installed on the users machine (so CLI and GUI applications).
+      Usage of this class is appropriate for interactive applications installed on a user's machine (i.e.: CLI and GUI applications).

-      Usage of this class **might** be appropriate for non-interactive applications installed on the users machine, such as backup applications.
-An alternative approach that needs to be considered, is to store the *AccountInfo* data alongside the configuration of the rest of the application.
+      Usage of this class **might** be appropriate for non-interactive applications installed on the user's machine, such as backup applications.
+An alternative approach that should be considered is to store the *AccountInfo* data alongside the configuration of the rest of the application.

 .. _my_account_info: